pieroproietti/penguins-eggs/README.md

 <!-- tocstop -->

 # Presentation
 penguins-eggs is a console utility, in active development, who let you to remaster your system and redistribuite it as iso images or from the lan via PXE remote boot.

 The scope of this project is to implement the process of remastering your version of Linux, generate it as ISO image to burn on a CD/DVD or copy to a usb key to boot your system.
 You can also boot your egg - via remote boot - on your LAN.
+You can easily install your live system with gui calamares installer or eggs cli installer.

 All it is written in pure typescript, so ideally can be used with differents Linux distros.
 Yes, there are big differences about package manager used, but not so much in the way to work of bash and various programs used to build the iso.

-penguins-eggs, at the moment 2020 september 13 is a mature tool, yes can have again same troubles for people not in confidence with Linux system administration, but can be already extremely usefull, You can easily create your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!
+penguins-eggs, at the moment 2020 november 2 is a mature tool and is extremely usefull, You can easily create your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish yours eggs in the internet!

-You can try now penguins-eggs, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it.
+Try penguins-eggs yes, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple - if you are able to open a terminal, you can use it and yours final users will enjoy of full gui and pratical installer to install your livecd.

 # Addons
 Starting with version 7.6.x, an addons architecture has been added  to eggs, that allows third parties to develop extensions.
 Note that we currently have an extension for the theme that includes both calamares branding and installer link and icon.
 In addition, also as addon has been developed others addons, to chosen hoosing between GUI or CLI installation, adapd video resolution, etc.

+# Yolk
+yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
+Thanks to yolk, you can safely install your system without the need for an internet connection.

 # What distributions can I use?
 Eggs is born on Debian strecth/buster, full support Debian bullseys, Devuan beowulf, Ubuntu focal, bionic and derivatives.
 I usually try it against Debian buster, Devuan beowulf, Linux Mint 19.3 tricia (bionic derivated) and Linux Mint 20 ulyana (focal derivated) before releases.
 I tried it successfully in LMDE 4 debbie, and deepin.
 Eggs, generally must work with all the derivates from that distros.